solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 A change is something which alters the structure or state of a **system**.

-A change may take a system a step towards a desired state or away from it.
+A change may take the system a step towards a desired state or away from it.

 One can argue that the whole **art of software engineering simply produces changes to systems**.

-There are no features, bugs, change requests and whatnot.
+There are no features, bugs, change requests or whatnot.
 They are all equally and simply changes to a specific system.
 The change in the behavior or state of that system in turn affects other systems.

 A software engineering change may implement, alter or remove a feature, fix a problem, create or alter documentation and so forth.
-A change is _any difference_ to previous structure, functionality or state of a deliverable which is part of the end system.
+A change is _any difference_ to previous structure, functionality or state of a deliverable (see ["Project"](#project) section) which is part of the end system.

 We are distracted because we tend to value a change more if it has a fancy name.
-However, a change of "lesser nature" may have just as big an impact as some "important change".
+However, a change of "lesser nature" may have just as big of an impact as some "important change".

 Changes to the system often have unpredicted consequences because systems quickly grow in complexity past human comprehension.